GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/11-From lesson to session plan.md

 ---
 title: "From lesson to session plan"
-teaching: 0
+teaching: 10
-exercises: 0
+exercises: 10
 questions:
-- "Key question (FIXME)"
-objectives:
-- "First learning.
-(FIXME)"
+- "What are the steps to designing a session of a course?"
 outcomes:
-- "This is a learning outcome"
-challenges:
-- "Some challenge.
-(FIXME)"
+- "Know all the steps to designing a session of a course"
+keypoints:
+- "Instruction design."
+- "Lesson/session plan."
 ---